 Even in Induction, 12 to 15 grams daily of Net Carbs should come from up to six cups of salad and up to two cups of cooked vegetables (depending on which vegetables you choose).
 Your choices become even more plentiful as you move through subsequent phases of Atkins.
 Read on for more reasons why you need to eat your vegetables.

+Vegetables help keep you full for longer.
 The fiber and water in vegetables fill you up way more efficiently than eating processed carbs that are deficient in fiber.
 Combining vegetables with protein and healthy fats will keep you satisfied until it's time for your next meal.

+Vegetables help prevent dips and spikes in your energy levels.
 Once again, the fiber in vegetables helps regulate your blood sugar.
 If you're eating all your allotted vegetables each day, you shouldn't experience that late-afternoon energy slump (and cravings for sugar) that you may encounter when eating processed carbohydrates.

+Vegetables help you live longer.
 Numerous studies show that a diet rich in a variety of vegetables may help decrease the hardening of arteries, help lower cholesterol levels and help prevent inflammation, a component of many degenerative diseases including obesity, diabetes, heart disease and Alzheimer's.
 Researchers believe the antioxidants (vitamins C and E, plus selenium and the carotenoids) may be partly responsible for this effect.

+Vegetables are the ultimate food replacement.
 You can't go wrong when you replace junk food and processed carbohydrates, which are typically full of unhealthy fats and deficient in nutrients, with nutrient-dense foods like vegetables, which contain fiber, antioxidants and vitamins.

+Vegetables help you lose weight.
 Vegetables tend to be lower in calories, yet pack a way more powerful punch when it comes to keeping you healthy and full for longer.
 This all means you may tend to eat fewer calories, while still feeling satisfied, if not more satisfied, than when you rely on packaged foods and foods devoid of nutrients.

 Your All-Day Vegetable Plan